 Sheridan was born in September 30, 1918 in Audenried, Pennsylvania, one of six children raised by Thomas and Hannah Sheridan.
 After graduating from McAdoo High School in 1936, she eventually made her way to Wilmington, Delaware.
 In 1941 she graduated from nursing school at the Delaware State Hospital.
 After joining the Army Nurse Corps, she was stationed at Camp Upton, New York and eventually assigned to the 32nd Station Hospital, which she accompanied overseas to Tlemcen, Algeria.

 The annual reports written by Lieutenant Colonel Harold L. Goss and Principal Chief Nurse Helen W. Brammer are some of the best sources of information about the 32nd Station Hospital, but they rarely discuss individuals.
 Goss didn’t mention Sheridan’s death at all in his 1943 report.
 Brammer wrote in her 1943 nursing report only that, “A bit of gloom hung over [Thanksgiving], however, for we had received official word that one of our Nurses had been killed in an airplane crash on her way from Algiers.”

-Besides the Goss and Brammer reports, the best sources of information about the 32nd Station Hospital are the memoirs of Willard Havemeier and Dwight McNelly.
+Besides the Goss and Brammer reports and unit morning reports, the best sources of information about the 32nd Station Hospital are the memoirs of Willard Havemeier and Dwight McNelly.
 In this particular case, the fact that they were writing decades later about events they did not witness proved problematic in piecing together Sheridan’s fate.